 With the summer season finally upon us, so is the barbecue season.
 With it, come questions pertaining to BBQ safety and neighbourly etiquette.
-This is particularly true in condominium living and even more so when one lives in a mid to high-rise where occupants have the exclusive use of a balcony.
+This is particularly true in condominium living and even more so when one lives in a mid to high-rise complex, where occupants have the exclusive use of a balcony.
 A recurring question is whether BBQs are allowed on terraces and balconies.
 The answer will vary from one municipality to the other and, within the same city, from one condominium corporation to the other.

 Before firing up the grill, you should consult both your municipal by-laws and the corporation’s governing documents.